musadiqpeerzada/portfolio/data/blog/design-patterns.md

 - **Efficiency**: They provide reusable solutions to common problems, saving time and effort by avoiding reinventing the wheel for similar issues.

-- **Best Practices**: Understanding patterns makes us aware of best practices and standardized ways, improving the overall quality and maintainability of your code.
+- **Best Practices**: Understanding patterns makes us aware of best practices and standardized ways, improving the overall quality and maintainability of code.

 - **Communication**: They establish a common language among developers, enabling clear communication and collaboration among teams.